 You can also download a CSV file of your Apple Card transactions or a PDF of your monthly statements.
 Transactions can also be exported to budgeting applications like Quicken and QuickBooks.

 - How to make purchases with Apple Card

 - How to schedule payments on your Apple Card

 - How to add your bank account to your Apple Card payment option

 - How to find your Apple Card account number, CVV and expiration date

-Apple Card is a cash-back credit card that offers 2% cash-back on all purchases when you pay with Apple Pay, 1% cash-back when you pay using the physical card and 3% cash-back on purchases made directly from Apple, including purchases made at iTunes, the App Store, as well as subscriptions like Apple Music, Apple News+, and iCloud storage.
-Apple has also added 3% Daily Cash back on Apple Pay purchases at Uber on Apple Card's first day of public release.
+Apple Card is a cash-back credit card that offers 2% cash-back on all purchases when you pay with Apple Pay and 1% cash-back when you pay using the physical card.
+Cardholders also earn 3% cash-back on purchases made directly from Apple, including purchases made at iTunes, the App Store, as well as subscriptions like Apple Music, Apple News+, and iCloud storage.
+Apple has also added 3% Daily Cash back on Apple Pay purchases at the following merchants:

 Funds earned from the cash-back benefit are called 'Daily Cash' and are available each day to be redeemed in various ways using your Apple Cash card (sign-up for free now to be ready).
 Use your Apple Cash Card to make purchases using Apple Pay, send money to friends, or even pay your Apple Card bill.
 However, if you don't have an Apple Cash card, your only redemption method will be statement credit.

 Apple Card does not currently come with any kind of welcome bonus, which makes it an exception as many of the best cash-back cards still offer valuable sign-up deals.